LikhithPalya/LikhithPalya/README.md

 <h1 align="center">Hi 👋, I'm Likhith Palya</h1>
-<h3 align="center">A passionate full stack developer with a stronghold in the backend!</h3>
+<h3 align="center">A passionate Full Stack Developer with a stronghold in the Backend!</h3>

 - 🔭 I’m currently working on **learning to build a completely functional full stack social media application with a focus on grouping young people and keeping the nosy uncles and aunties out of your personal life :)**